 The QuickBooks integration does not currently support recording refunds in credit notes.
 If a credit note has a refund recorded in it, syncing that credit note will return an error and the refund will not be synced to QuickBooks.

-- Make sure that the invoice you've issued has been synced to QuickBooks.
+- Make sure that the invoice you issued has been synced to QuickBooks.

-- You can then create a credit note in OfficeRND as per this article and then allocate it to the appropriate invoice.
+- You can then create a credit note in OfficeRND and record a refund as per the steps above.

 Make sure to use the same number for the credit note as the one you used for the refund receipt in QuickBooks.

 Note: Depending on the sync behavior of your QuickBooks integration, you may have to remove the credit note that OfficeRND creates in QuickBooks upon syncing.